 The need for 'Chowhound' and 'Manna' (iii) arose from the fact that the German forces in the western part of the Netherlands had been cut off by the British and Canadian advances past them into the North German plain.
 The tactical flooding of the Dutch countryside by the Germans combined with the disrupted nature of local communications to aggravate a situation in which the Dutch population of the region had been reduced to starvation level.
 The Allies arranged with the Germans, through neutral sources, for food supplies to be dropped from the air, and the US participation was allocated to the 3rd Division.
 Special routes and dropping points were designated, outside of which the Germans would not guarantee the supply aircraft undisputed passage.

-On 1 May, 396 B-17 aircraft departed over the Suffolk coast of eastern England, descending to 500 ft (150 m) on reaching the Netherlands and unloading more than 700 tons of rations over two airfields and a race track at The Hague, and an open space near Rotterdam.
+On 1 May, 396 Boeing B-17 Flying Fortress four-engined aircraft departed over the Suffolk coast of eastern England, descending to 500 ft (150 m) on reaching the Netherlands and unloading more than 700 tons of rations over two airfields and a race track at The Hague, and an open space near Rotterdam.

 There was some fear that the German anti-aircraft gunners might not keep the agreement, but all went well.
 Over the next six days, excluding 4 May, supply missions of similar strength were flown.
 The flights were not considered as combat sorties, and the only credits given were to the crews of 15 Flying Fortress bombers of Colonel George Y. Jumper’s 385th Bombardment Group who apparently wandered into a Flak area.